Rocket Science Games: History

-After the disappointing sales of their early games, RSG turned to SegaSoft to take over as the sole publisher for their titles in development.
+After the disappointing sales of its early games, RSG turned to SegaSoft to take over as the sole publisher for its titles in development.
 Sega canceled about half of the titles RSG was working on to reduce costs and speed up releases, with a noticeable negative effect on their quality.
 Rocket Jockey shipped missing local area network support that had been heavily promoted to the press and was even advertised on the box, but wouldn't be patched into the game for several months.
 Obsidian also suffered quality problems as it had several bugs present at the time of its release, including a few that prevented completion of the game.
 Despite pre-release excitement for both Rocket Jockey and Obsidian, neither did particularly well financially.
 Unable to secure additional funding, RSG was forced to close down in April 1997.

 About a year before closing, in February 1996, RSG announced a partnership with CyberCash, Inc. to launch a virtual arcade service based on micropayments.
-CyberCash, a virtual currency company, would provide the financial infrastructure for the arcade and use it to jump-start their micropayment "electronic coin service".
+CyberCash, a virtual currency company, would provide the financial infrastructure for the arcade and use it to jump-start its micropayment "electronic coin service".
 This announcement was heavily circulated by the media and, along with several other micropayment based services, was heralded as the next big thing in Internet commerce.
 The arcade was to be based on RSG "V3 Internet game engine" and feature at least 20 classic arcade games with a launch as early as the second half of 1996.
 The unnamed service was never given a firm launch date nor were any specific titles mentioned.
 After the initial flurry of excitement the partnership failed to produce any further announcements and the service was never heard from again.
-It may have been a casualty of the cuts SegaSoft made later that same year when they acquired RSG.
-Later SegaSoft partnered with CyberCash and used their micropayment system, now named the CyberCoin service, for their Heat.net online gaming service.
+It may have been a casualty of the cuts SegaSoft made later that same year when it acquired RSG.
+Later SegaSoft partnered with CyberCash and used its micropayment system, now named the CyberCoin service, for its Heat.net online gaming service.
 Heat.net was shut down in 2000 when SegaSoft was restructured into Sega.com and CyberCash filed for bankruptcy a year later.

 Written by game designer Steve Meretzky of Infocom fame, The Space Bar by Boffo Games was originally to be published by RSG but was transferred to SegaSoft after RSG closed.